dual-shock/dual-shock.github.io/README.md

 - Try diff parallax method cause wtf
 - i think mby bg img is too high res
 - Give links to jadepage and journal
+- check the mozilla like test website and fix the stuff
+- run it through website testers